Part-time, online Non-Profit Management Certificate

 - Name of the specific course within the Non-Profit Management Certificate for which you are requesting an exemption

 - Name of the course you have completed that you feel matches the SFU course in content and hours.
 You must have completed the course within five years of your request

 - Course outline/syllabus of the course you have completed.
 This must show details of curriculum content, evaluation methods and course hours

 If approved, we'll charge a $50 exemption fee.

 All courses and programs offered through SFU Continuing Studies are non-credit—they do not carry university credits.
 The work doesn't transfer toward other university degrees, and most institutions, including SFU, would not accept the course work completed as transfer credits towards undergraduate or graduate programs.

 Q: I’ve previously taken SFU Non-Profit Management courses.
 Can I apply those courses to the certificate?

 A: Yes.
-In order to be awarded the Non-Profit Management Certificate, you must apply to the program, pay the application fee, and complete all six courses within a three-year period.
+In order to be awarded the Non-Profit Management Certificate, you must apply to the program, pay the application fee, and complete all six courses within a five-year period.

 Q: What do I need to do to graduate?

 A: To receive the Non-Profit Management Certificate, you must successfully complete all courses within a five-year period.
 In courses that are graded (A to F), you must maintain a minimum grade average of C. In courses that are assessed on a Pass/Fail basis, you must obtain a Pass (P).